cassidyjames/cassidyjames.github.io/wishlist.md

 _A.k.a. stuff I always enjoy._

+* Pins **$5+** - I've started collecting quality pins for my backpack—like ones with good backs, not the cheapo button ones—from cool causes, artists, and places.

 * [Fun Gauges/Plugs](https://arcticbuffalo.com/collections/0g-8mm-filter) **~$5–20** - 0g/8mm, single- or double-flared.
 I like almost anything!
 I have a lot of black, so lighter-colored wood, unique designs, and bright colors would be best.
 Hot Topic also usually has fun branded ones like Star Wars, DC Comics, Disney, etc.

 * Hubless Wi-Fi Smart Lighting **~$10–\$\$\$\$** - Feit smart bulbs, LIFX bulbs, funky light art, etc. are all very welcome.
 Ideally every bulb in my home would be smart… maybe someday.